Painful intelligence: What AI can tell us about human suffering: Self-related suffering as intrinsic frustration

-As a practical example of such intrinsic reward, let us consider \textit{curiosity}, which is widely used in current AI.
+Therefore, it has been found that it is often useful to program some additional rewards in the agent, in particular rewards that somehow improve its long-term functioning.
+That is, the system is programmed to receive internally generated reward signals in addition to actual, ``external'', rewards.
+These internally generated reward signals are treated by the learning and planning systems just as if they were real reward signals.
+Such internal rewards lead to what is called ``intrinsic motivation'' for behavior; it could also be called \textit{intrinsic desire}, and can lead to intrinsic frustration.
+As a practical example of such internal reward, let us consider \textit{curiosity}, which is widely used in current AI.
 The starting point here is that when an agent learns in a real environment, the data it receives is strongly influenced by its own actions.
 If the robot never enters a room, it will not know what is in that room.
 The action of deciding to enter or not to enter that room will strongly impact the data it gets about that room.
 This is a problem since usually, the agent does not know what kind of actions create useful data.
 Therefore, learning to act intelligently necessarily requires a lot of trial and error.
 That is, the agent just tries out what happens when you do something rather random in each possible situation.
 Such exploration is actually imposed on almost any agent learning by reinforcement learning.
 A very simple way of achieving that is to somehow randomize the actions: for example, in 1\% or 10\% of the time steps, the agent could take a completely random action just to see what happens.\footnote{See e.g.\ \citep[Ch.~2]{suttonbook}; for neuroscience results, \citep{costa2020primate}.
 Similar randomness may even be useful in the motor system, where it is often, perhaps erroneously, considered unwanted noise \citep{dhawale2017role}.}